Which Reef or Island is Best for Me?A detailed guide to choosing the best part of the Great Barrier Reef for your trip.

 A trip to Fitzroy Island as your Great Barrier Reef base brings along with it two main benefits: an immediately accessible fringing reef right off shore, and a smaller number of day trip visitors as opposed to its neighbouring Green Island.

-There is more to do on Fitzroy Island than snorkel and relax, other activities include rides on the glass bottom boat, semi-sub tours, sea kayaking and more, or at all additional fee.
+There is more to do on Fitzroy Island than snorkel and relax, other activities include rides on the glass bottom boat, semi-sub tours, sea kayaking and more all at an additional fee.
 The island is also home to the Turtle Rehabilitation Centre, a unique facility that cares for injured, wild animals before releasing them back into the wild.
 All of these experiences combined make for an ideal island getaway for both families and couples alike.